As a parent, what is my role, and what can I do to best support my child’s education?

 - Be sure the teacher has your email address and phone number so that he or she can reach you.

 High School Seniors

 If you are the parent of a high school senior, pay close attention to any information that comes from the school district and your state’s department of education.
-Many have made changes to graduation requirements because students haven’t been able to finish courses and exams.
-Make sure you and your senior know:
+Last spring, many had to make changes to graduation requirements because students weren’t able to finish courses and exams.
+Because conditions are likely to keep changing, make sure you and your senior know the latest updates on:

 - The number of credits required for graduation

 - What schools are doing to help students meet credit requirements

 - How dual enrollment courses are being handled

 No matter how instruction is being delivered at your child’s school, your role is to support that instruction.
 To do this, you can: